praxavv/AI-ML-Projects/README.md

 * [Further development ideas](#further-development-ideas)

 ## General info
-I have been playing chess since primary school and one day I had an idea to implement chess in Python.
+Being a chess player with 1300 elo on chess.com, I woundered about how these chess bots play so well? how do they think?.
 Then, I came across a tutorial by Eddie Sharick, who made a whole 16 episodes series covering the topic.
-This repository is a result of following his videos,  sometimes coming up with some improvements on my own.
+This repository is a result of following his videos.
 Hereby, I highly encourage you to visit his YouTube channel and check the whole series by yourself.

 [Eddie's YouTube channel](https://www.youtube.com/channel/UCaEohRz5bPHywGBwmR18Qww)